memomsft/fabric-snowflake/iceberg-onelake-quickstart/04-accessing-the-data-in-fabric.md

 ### Validate from Fabric
-Let's also try to use our Spark & TSQL engine to query Iceberg tables.
+Let's also validate this with our Fabric Spark & TSQL engine to query Iceberg tables.
 We can use a Notebook or SQL endpoint in Fabric to query the shortcut:
 (replace with your object's name)
 ```sql
 SELECT COUNT(*) FROM [Snow_LH].[dbo].[dim_customer.buSuChYZ];